WikiMind-GmbH/opensource-customgpt-builder/README.md

 ### Utilizing VSCodes UI features and quality of life improvements on the remote server
 Connect via vscode+ssh to the server.

-Installing the docker extension inside the server.
+Install the docker extension inside the server.

 -> Control docker via vscode UI instead of cmd tool.
 No manual docker &docker-compose install needed either